Cavaquinho: Brazil

 The Brazilian cavaquinho is slightly larger than the Portuguese cavaquinho, resembling a small classical guitar.
 Its neck is raised above the level of the sound box, and the sound hole is usually round, like cavaquinhos from Lisbon and Madeira.

-The cavaco – a small version of the Brazilian cavaquinho – is a very important instrument in Brazilian samba and choro music.
+The cavaquinho is a very important instrument in Brazilian samba and choro music.
 It is played with a pick, with sophisticated percussive strumming beats that connect the rhythm and harmony by playing the rhythm “comping”.
 Some of the most important players and composers of the Brazilian instrument are Waldir Azevedo, Paulinho da Viola, and Mauro Diniz.

 Cape Verde

 In Cape Verde the cavaquinho was introduced in the 1930s from Brazil.
 The present-day Cape-Verdean cavaquinho is very similar to the Brazilian one in dimensions and tuning.
 It is generally used as a rhythmic instrument in Cape-Verdean music genres (such as morna, coladeira, mazurka) but it is occasionally used as a melodic instrument.